Mental Health Awareness Month: 5 early signs of mental illness

 By, Martha Velting, LMSW

 If my experience as a mental health clinician has taught me anything – it is that mental health is health.
 Period.
-And just like physical health – it is not something people choose for themselves nor something that people can “will” their way through.
-Fortunately, societal attitudes about this are slowly becoming more accepting of behavioral health conditions.
-And still, there is much more progress to be made to support our friends, loved ones, co-workers and neighbors who live with mental health conditions.
-During the month of May there are national and local efforts to raise awareness, fight stigma, provide support, educate the public, and advocate for policies that support those who struggle with mental illness and their families.
+And just like physical health – it is not simply a choice nor is it something that people can “will” their way through.
+Fortunately, societal attitudes are slowly shifting as we better understand the interconnective and complex nature of the brain and body.
+And still, there is much work to be done understanding how to better support and provide treatment to those in our community who live who live with mental health conditions.

 Here are five commonly overlooked symptoms of a mental health condition: